naproche/naproche/lib/tex/README.md

 ## "basic-notions"

-`basic-notions` is used by Naproche's example formalizations of arithmetic and set theory and provides just some new commands for printing mathematical symbols and an alternative environment style for top-level sections and proofs.
+Required by Naproche's set theory and arithmetic libraries and by any formalizations based on then.

 ## "naproche-puzzle"

-...
+Used by the puzzles `agatha` and `dwarves` in the Naproche examples.